tolgakuntman/rdma-hw-pipeline/docs/project/part1_ethernet/axi_ethernet_MAC.md

 ---

 ## 12. Summary
-This part was a detailed explanation for MAC pl ethernet ip customized for kr260 board.
+This section provides a detailed explanation of the MAC PL Ethernet IP customized for the KR260 board.
+Every single port of this IP is described.